mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *Action) SetData(v string)
 ```

-SetData gets a reference to the given datadog.NullableString and assigns it to the Data field.
+SetData gets a reference to the given common.NullableString and assigns it to the Data field.

 <a name="Action.SetDataNil"></a>
 ### func \(\*Action\) [SetDataNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_action.go#L128>)